 Employees need a day off every now and then to recharge, rejuvenate, and return to work with a stress-free mind.
 It’s their right to get leaves for important matters.
-Some companies have set the standard for amazing leave policies that keep their employees happy while maintaining the workflow smoothly.
+Some companies have set the standard for amazing leave policy that keep their employees happy while maintaining the workflow smoothly.

 However, others have gained a bad reputation in the industry for their vague, often questionable leave policies.
 When a company starts valuing its work over its employees at all times, it loses credibility to its workers.

 What these companies fail to understand that just because employees need leaves, doesn’t mean their absence has to create a huge dent in the operations.
 A well-planned leave policy gives the employees their rightful days off while making sure the company doesn’t accumulate major losses.